ComputeCanada/magic_castle/README.md

 IPs.
 Define this only if your OpenStack cloud provides multiple external networks, otherwise, Terraform can find it automatically.

-##### 5.1.2.1 Post Build Modification Effect

-Modifying this variable after the cluster is built will change the floating ip assigned to each login node.
+**Post Build Modification Effect**: change the floating ips assigned to the login nodes.

 #### 5.1.3 os_int_network (optional)